So you`ve read my how limiting beliefs affect our perception article, and now you want to know how to overcome limiting beliefs in your family? Good!

 I`m talking about Morty Lefkoe`s Natural Confidence course.

 During his 30 years of working with over 10.000 clients, Morty identified all the commonly shared limiting self-esteem beliefs.
-These are the beliefs that are behind almost all negative emotions we experience, including the ones that get triggered around our children and cause so much damage.
+These are the beliefs that are behind almost all negative emotions we experience, including the ones that get triggered while we spend time around our children and cause so much damage.

 These beliefs also cause our fear of what others will think of us, our fear of speaking in public, us trying to please people, procrastinating, even overeating, and more.